Home Hip Replacement Revision Surgery

 How Patients Can Prevent Complications

 Recovery from revision surgery is similar to recovering from primary surgery.
-Taking the same precautions from the first recovery can head off complications from revision surgery.
-Dislocation and blood clots are some of the most common immediately following hip replacement surgeries.
+Adhering to recovery precautions similar to those for primary surgery can significantly reduce the risk of complications following revision procedures.
+Dislocation, leg length differences, infection and blood clots are some of the most common immediately following hip replacement surgeries.

-Blood clots are a common risk after any major surgery, and a doctor may prescribe a blood thinner to prevent them.
+Blood clots are a common risk after any major surgery, and a doctor may prescribe a blood thinner and recommend compression stockings or mobility exercises to prevent them.

 Dislocations may happen from putting too much stress on the new implant before the tissue around it has healed.
-This can happen because a patient is overweight or from stress from lifting or physical activity.
+Dislocation is more likely in certain positions, such as when the leg moves inward and rotates too far or if the patient is overweight or puts stress on the joint through lifting or physical activity.
 The doctor will provide exercise instructions to strengthen the hip without putting too much stress on the new implant.

 Tips to Prevent Complications